 Despite the drop, Clayton said, 2008 ended up as a record financial year for the company, which is investing heavily in developing its operations so it can supply regions of the world where demand for resources is burgeoning - areas including China.

-How Rio Tinto is charting its future path was the focus of a talk by Clayton, who appeared as part of the Global Speaker Series at the Stanford Graduate School of Business on November 16.
+How Rio Tinto is charting its future path was the focus of a talk by Clayton, who appeared as part of the Global Speaker Series at Stanford GSB on November 16.

 For example, fast growth throughout Asia - and the construction and manufacturing that brings - translates to a substantial rise in demand for raw materials, including copper.
 By 2030, Rio Tinto projects it will need to double its annual copper production to 30 billion tons.
 Now, the company is developing a large mine in Mongolia that is expected to produce a half-million tons of copper each year.
 But the company must open 30 similar operations to meet future demand, Clayton said, and each will cost about $5 billion to develop.